 Family violence can happen in many kinds of relationships, including between:

 If you’re unsure about whether you’re experiencing family violence, you can learn more and take the Positive Relationship quiz at areyouok.org.nz(external link)

-People at risk from family violence can get a Police Safety Order from the police or a Protection Order from the court.
+People at risk from family violence can get a Protection Order from the court.

-A Protection Order has 2 main conditions: no violence and no contact with the people protected by the Order.
-A Protection Order can be in place even if you are living with the person that the order is against.
+A Protection Order has two main conditions: no violence and no contact with the people protected by the Order.
+A Protection Order can be in place even if you're living with the person who's been violent (the respondent).

-You can apply for a Protection Order if you're in, or have been in, a domestic relationship with a person being violent.
+You can apply for a Protection Order if you're in, or have been in, a close personal relationship with a person being violent.

 This page was last updated: